The Statute of Limitations (Time Limit) For Bringing a Personal Injury Lawsuit in Texas

 But, most importantly, having a limited amount of time to file also helps to ensure the effectiveness of the evidence.
 If you wait too long to file a lawsuit the evidence may be lost, destroyed, or altered in some way.
 By forcing you to bring your claim within a reasonable amount of time, the court is attempting to preserve evidence and allow for an easier discovery process.

 For example, your claim may require testimony of other people who witnessed the incident.
 If you file within a year of the accident, it should not be too hard to find the witness and have them testify.
 But if you waited 10 years to file a claim, that witness may have moved, or may have even passed away and will be unable to testify.
-If your case is relying on the witness's testimony, then it will likely be unsuccessful if the witness is not available to testify.
+If your case is relying on the witness’ testimony, then it will likely be unsuccessful if the witness is not available to testify.

 What is the Personal Injury Statute of Limitations in Texas?

-If you have been injured due to the negligence of another person, you may have a valid personal injury claim.
+If you have been injured in Dallas due to the negligence of another person, you may have a valid personal injury claim.
 It is crucial that you act immediately in order to make sure that you are not barred from filing your claim and seeking justice.
-Our attorneys at Grossman Law Offices have been helping victims, like you, since 1990 and we are very detailed in making sure that we meet every deadline and time limitation associated with your claim.
+Our Texas attorneys at Grossman Law Offices have been helping victims, like you, since 1990 and we are very detailed in making sure that we meet every deadline and time limitation associated with your claim.

-Not only are you limited in the amount of time you file a claim, but you are also restricted in the length of time you have to file certain motions and requests for discovery.
-The time restraints associated with a personal injury lawsuit can be catastrophic to the success of your claim if you do not have an attorney who understands these important details.
-To schedule a meeting with our qualified attorneys and learn more about time restraints which will affect your claim, contact Grossman Law Offices at 1-855-326-0000.
+Not only are you limited in the amount of time you can file a claim, but you are also restricted in the length of time you have to file certain motions and requests for discovery.
+The time restraints associated with a Texas personal injury lawsuit can be catastrophic to the success of your claim if you do not have an attorney who understands these important details.
+To schedule a meeting with our Dallas attorneys and learn more about time restraints which will affect your claim, contact Grossman Law Offices at 1-855-326-0000.